HomeBookscoursesposters and graph paperfine artsculptureET Notebooksshopping cart/checkout

 (4) cleaning up the fields under and around Rocket Science.

-Here is our movie showing the 2-day installation (38 MB QuickTime file, may be slow to download):
+Here is our movie showing the 2-day installation:

 Photographs by Andy Conklin, Andrei Severny, Edward Tufte.